 - Courses teaching the latest skills that help employees stay ahead of the curve

 - Enjoyable learning experience

-- Highest rated (average 4.4 rating) courses
+- Highest rated (average 4.4 ratings) courses

 So if you are looking to be chosen by Udemy for Business focus on incorporating these criteria into your courses.
-And if you are teaching a topic like guitar, well, we’re not sure how relevant to business that is…but maybe you can figure something out.
+And if you are teaching a topic like a guitar, well, we’re not sure how relevant to the business that is…but maybe you can figure something out.

 Finally, it is worth noting that Udemy for Business vows to its business customers to

 “continue to put learners at the heart of what we do, creating engaging experiences for an immersive learning journey”